CryptoEnder/Leafn0de/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bhncored/bhncore-qt for Debian-based Linux systems.
-If you compile bhncored/bhncore-qt yourself, there are some useful files here.
+This directory contains files used to package leafn0ded/leafn0de-qt for Debian-based Linux systems.
+If you compile leafn0ded/leafn0de-qt yourself, there are some useful files here.

-## bhncore: URI support ##
+## leafn0de: URI support ##

-bhncore-qt.desktop  (Gnome / Open Desktop)
+leafn0de-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bhncore-qt.desktop
+	sudo desktop-file-install leafn0de-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bhncoreqt binary to `/usr/bin` and the `../../share/pixmaps/bhncore128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your leafn0deqt binary to `/usr/bin` and the `../../share/pixmaps/leafn0de128.png` to `/usr/share/pixmaps`

-bhncore-qt.protocol (KDE)
+leafn0de-qt.protocol (KDE)